 A Bangkok Itinerary for Budget Minded Travelers by JetSettingFools.com

 For anyone planning a trip to Thailand, passing through Bangkok is inevitable.
-While many visitors are tempted to bypass the city in favor of other Thai destinations, we think visiting Bangkok is well worth it.
-Travelers wondering what to do in Bangkok can use our detailed, day-by-day 4 Day Bangkok Itinerary to plan the perfect trip.
+While many are tempted to bypass the city in favor of other Thai destinations, we believe visiting Bangkok is well worth it.

 Bangkok Itinerary 4 Days